theaquamarine/windows-powershell-docs/docset/windows/branchcache/enable-bcdowngrading.md

 The **Enable-BCDowngrading** cmdlet instructs a client computer that is running a later version of the Windows operating system to operate in a downgraded mode.
 In this mode, the client sends previous version-specific version requests to content servers, and content servers respond by sending previous versions of content information to the client.

-Note: Windows® 7-based BranchCache client computers are not affected by this setting.
+Note: Windows??
+7-based BranchCache client computers are not affected by this setting.

 ## EXAMPLES